s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 Anyway, this behavior limits the number of measures we can collect and thus is preventing us to compute decent statistics on restart timings using Deployments.

-## Tested Scenarios - radosgw focused
+## Tested Scenarios - radosgw-restart

-When we test a scenario we are interested in collecting `radosgw`'s restart events; for each of those we measure the following metrics:
+When we test a scenario we are interested in collecting `radosgw`'s restart events; for each restart we measure the following metrics:

 - `to_main`: this is evaluated as the duration elapsed between a `radosgw`'s death event and the measure at the very begin of the `main` body